-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

-NOTE 9 - POSTEMPLOYMENT BENEFITS
+NOTE 9 - DEFINED BENEFIT OPEB PLANS

-Net OPEB Liability
+Net OPEB Liability/Asset

-The net OPEB liability reported on the statement of net position represents a liability to employees for OPEB.
+The net OPEB liability and net OPEB asset reported on the statement of net position represents a liability or asset to employees for OPEB.
 OPEB is a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
 OPEB are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
 The obligation to sacrifice resources for OPEB is a present obligation because it was created as a result of employment exchanges that already have occurred.

-The net OPEB liability represents the Academy's proportionate share of each OPEB plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each OPEB plan's fiduciary net position.
-The net OPEB liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+The net OPEB liability and net OPEB asset represent the Academy's proportionate share of each OPEB plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each OPEB plan's fiduciary net position.
+The net OPEB liability and net OPEB asset calculations are dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost-of-living adjustments and others.
 While these estimates use the best information available, unknowable future events require adjusting these estimates annually.